robocomp/grasping/components/data_collector/README.md

 1) Create different scenes from provided meshes in `meshes` folder.
 Currently, the scene must contain 4 objects (named _Shape1_, _Shape2_, _Shape3_ and _Shape4_) and a vision sensor (named _cam_).

+**Notes :**

+- Make sure that objects are centred around the world origin and that principal axes are aligned.

+- [free3d.com](https://free3d.com/) contains a wide collection of meshes that can be used for data augmentation.

+- Add new classes indices to json file with similar format to that in `meshes/new_classes.json` .

 2) Run `get_mesh_info.py` that generates bounding boxes and vertices files in `mesh_data` folder.

 ```bash